 - If using a tent stove, remember fire safety

 You don’t necessarily need to carry a tent, even in winter.
 You can build a fine shelter from a tarp as well.
 Just set it at a right angle, build a fire in front and a snow wall as high as the flames on the other side.
 This will reflect the heat back to your shelter.
 A tarp shelter is going to give you less protection from the wind, but by placing the opening away from the wind and piling snow around the edges, you can make your night more comfortable.
 A 4x4 (13’x13’) tarp makes large enough a shelter for two campers and their stuff.

 What kind of a sleeping pad and bag for winter camping?

-The ground is cold in the winter, so you need to insulate your sleeping area.
+The ground is cold in winter, so you need to insulate your sleeping area.
 You can use about 15 to 20 centimeters (6 to 8 inches) of spruce branches or a space blanket to keep the cold out.
 Place your sleeping mat on top of this.
-Look at the R-values on the sleeping mats and use more than one if necessary.
+Look at the R-values of the sleeping mats and use more than one if necessary.